2i2c-org/docs/user/environment/choose.md

 OWNER/IMAGE_NAME:TAG
 ```

-For example, if a user wanted to pull the [Jupyter PyTorch notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-pytorch-notebook) container, then they would enter `quay.io/jupyter/pytorch-notebook:x86_64-pytorch-2.2.0` into the *Custom image* field.
+For example, if a user wanted to pull the [Jupyter PyTorch notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-pytorch-notebook) container, then they would enter `quay.io/jupyter/pytorch-notebook:x86_64-pytorch-2.2.0` into the {gui}`Custom image` field.

 We recommend always explicitly specifying a version number in the `TAG` field rather than using the generic `latest` tag.
 Providing the version number in the tag is useful for producing informative server logs for debugging purposes and allows you to check whether the correct version of the image is loaded into the hub by running the following command in a terminal in your hub